PixarAnimationStudios/OpenUSD/docs/toolset.rst

 **Further Notes on Command Line Options**

     * :option:`--renderer` : Can be used to select any of the render delegates whose plugins have been installed.
-The default, "GL" renderer is the HD (hydra) high-performance "Storm" renderer developed for the USD project.
-The "HydraDisabled" gl renderer is single-threaded, uses simple VBO's to draw unrefined (only) geometry, and is largely provided for clients whose underlying graphics hardware does not support the features required by the "opt" renderer.
-"HydraDisabled" also:

-      * currently does not support intrinsics like Spheres, Capsules, Cylinders, and Cubes or many of the more recent, advanced schemas

-      * uses only the main thread

-      * does not support renderer plugins
+The default Hydra renderer is Storm.

     * :option:`--select primPath` : loads and images the entire stage, but selects *primPath* in the prim browser, and positions the free